-(Anna was given an extraordinary and unique gift of a sun-globe wherein she saw past, present and future happenings.)
+-Among many other extraordinary mystical gifts, Anna Maria Taigi was often given a remarkable sun-globe wherein she saw past, present and future happenings.

 The main source for this article is the book “Wife, Mother and Mystic” by Albert Bessieres, S.J., translated from the French by Rev Stephen Rigby, Tan Books, 1970, availible through Tan books here.